Youngkin decries sharp drop in Virginia's test scores in reading and math

 Youngkin said Monday that the current accreditation model is difficult to understand, and a new system might include something like a letter grade.

-“It needs to be as simple as understanding that you are not doing well, you are doing OK, or you are doing well,” Youngkin said.
+“It needs to be as simple as understanding that you are not doing well, you are doing OK, or you are doing well,” he said.

-The governor also “challenged” school divisions to spend the nearly $2 billion in federal COVID-19 relief funds distributed as part of President Joe Biden’s 2021 American Rescue Plan Act.
-He said that the fund “sits in the proverbial bank accounts of our local schools.”
+The governor also “challenged” school divisions to spend the nearly $2 billion in federal COVID relief funds distributed as part of President Joe Biden’s 2021 American Rescue Plan Act, saying the funds sit in the bank accounts of local schools.

 He called out five of Virginia’s largest school divisions by name — including Richmond and Henrico — and suggested that they use their remaining funds to bring back retired teachers to provide supplementary instruction before and after school, pay bonuses to teachers who improve test scores, or even provide direct subsidies to families to hire tutors for their children.